gedw99/sc-docs/README.md

 This is the docs repo of the Open Science project.

 WIP: Its very much a work in progress as we try approaches out.
-Contact me if your interested..
+Contact me if your interested.

+Mermaid sequence diagrams to come soon.

 ![](logo.png)

 ## Aims